An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: Introduction

+\end{theorem} More generally, the introduction of a lower order term requires us to solve an integro-differential equation using the theory of viscosity solutions.

-The generality of existence theorems in the theory of viscosity solutions allows us to obtain results that apply to a much wider class of differential equations.
-We include these general results to illustrate how the breadth of the theory of viscosity solutions transposes to the situation of higher order differential equations, but their use always requires one to check the sometimes rather stringent hypotheses of the theorems.
-We count among these all the theorems we have in Section 3.
+The generality of existence theorems in the theory of viscosity solutions allows us to obtain results that apply to a much wider class of differential equations, but we omit this discussion here.
+Instead, we focus on concrete examples with emphasis on the $\infty$-Bilaplacian equation.

-In the following and final portion of this introductory section, we collect an ensemble of well-known results in elliptic and the theory of viscosity solutions that we apply in our study.
-In Section 2, we introduce the use of viscosity solutions for a "toy model": nonlinear third-order ordinary differential equations.
-In Section 3, we deal with general partial differential equations in potential form, in Section 4 we analyze the $\infty$-Bilaplacian equation, and in Section 5 we discuss the addition of a zeroth-order term to our equations in potential form.
+In Section 2, we introduce the use of viscosity solutions for a simple higher order example: a nonlinear third-order ordinary differential equation.
+In Section 3, we analyze the $\infty$-Bilaplacian equation, and in Section 4 we discuss the addition of a zeroth-order term.
+Our last section includes an application to an eigenvalue problem associated to the the $\infty$-Bilaplacian.

 We would like to thank our advisor Camillo De Lellis for very helpful conversations about the theory of viscosity solutions and about this paper.
 We also thank Ravi Shankar for his insightful comments and his encouragement to improve and publish this work.